flutter/website/src/docs/codelabs/index.md

 #### [Building beautiful UIs with Flutter][]

-A deeper "first dive" than "Write Your First Flutter app."
+A deeper "first dive" than "Write your first Flutter app."
 In this codelab you'll create a chat app that includes a simple animation, and customizes the UI for iOS and Android.